A warm welcome awaits you in the shadow of Hadrian’s Wall

 Broomlee Lough and Crag Lough

-Located close to Housesteads Roman Fort, less than five minutes’ drive from Herding Hill Farm, Broomlee is one of four Roman Wall Loughs, formed by glaciers in the last ice age.
+Located close to Housesteads Roman Fort, Broomlee is one of four Roman Wall Loughs, formed by glaciers in the last ice age.
 The others include Crag Lough, Green Lee and Halleypike which are also close by.
 A lough is a lake.
-Our Broomlough Wigwam cabin is a Running Water Wigwam without hot tub.
-Our Crag Lough Wigwam is a Wee Brave Wigwam.

 Carvoran

-Also known as Magna, the Carvoran Roman Fort was built to protect the junction between the main Roman Road Stanegate and Maiden Way and later became part of the Hadrian’s Wall defences.
+Also known as Magna, the Carvoran Roman Fort is located at the Roman Army Museum and was built to protect the junction between the main Roman Road Stanegate and Maiden Way and later became part of the Hadrian’s Wall defences.
 Whilst only slight remains can be seen, the site has an impressive Roman Army museum you can visit, as well as a café and small shop.
-Our Carvoran Wigwam cabin near me is a Wee Brave Wigwam.

 Cawfields

 One of the highest standing sections of Hadrian’s Wall along this stretch you will find turrets and a milecastle, which were built by the second legion to protect a weak spot in the wall.
-Cawfields Quarry is an official dark sky site, perfect for Northumberland stargazing and is located just half a mile from Herding Hill Farm.
-Our Cawfields Wigwam cabin is a Running Water Wigwam with hot tub.
+Cawfields Quarry is an official dark sky site, perfect for Northumberland stargazing.

 Chesters